agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 ### Unhiding Options

-Here are the same stack utilities we offer for the item version of these operations.
+Here are the same stack utilities we offer for the option version of these operations.

 ```c++
 namespace DancingLinks {